Jarnster/FaceLink/README.md

 # FaceLink

+### Notes:
-This is one of my first open-source releases.
+1) This is one of my first open-source releases.
 Please add a ⭐ if you like the idea of this project or if you like to use it.
+2) The API is not yet secured by authentication!
+Deploy with caution!
+Feel free to make a PR if you've time for it.

 FaceLink is a powerful face recognition system designed with a modular approach, separating its functionality into three distinct components: **Analyzer, Controller, and Frontend**.
 This architecture makes it highly scalable, allowing resource-intensive backend processing while enabling lightweight frontend devices like Raspberry Pi to handle face capture and transmission.